Frequentare

 La prova finale consisterà nella presentazione e discussione di un elaborato scritto e/o multimediale, di entità commisurata alla quantità di crediti formativi assegnati, di fronte a una commissione di docenti, di cui faccia parte il relatore che ha seguito le fasi di ricerca e stesura della tesi.
 L'elaborato dovrà approfondire un argomento relativo alle materie di studio e potrà basarsi anche sull'esperienza di tirocinio e stage offerti durante il percorso formativo.
 Nella presentazione e discussione il candidato dovrà dimostrare la capacità di utilizzare le conoscenze teoriche e gli strumenti metodologici e applicativi acquisiti mediante le attività didattiche previste dal percorso formativo.

-The thesis defense typically lasts about 15 minutes.
+Finally, the thesis defense typically lasts about 15 minutes.
 The supervisor will begin by introducing your work briefly, after which you will present your thesis in 5–7 minutes; if you choose, you can use a PowerPoint presentation.
 The Committee may ask questions or provide comments.
-Once the discussion is over, you will leave the room while the Committee deliberates and assigns a score to the thesis, ranging from 0 to 5 points; no extra points are awarded for graduating in time.
+Once the discussion is over, you will leave the room while the Committee deliberates and assigns a score to the thesis, ranging from 0 to 5 points; no extra points are awarded for graduating on time, participating in mobility programmes, or obtaining honours (lodi).
 The final grade will be calculated by adding the score for the thesis to your grade point average, which is based on a scale of 110.

-After the Committe decision, you will be called back to hear the final decision and participate in the graduation proclamation.
+After the Committee decision, you will be called back to hear the final decision and participate in the graduation proclamation.

 GRADUATION SCHEDULE FOR THE 2025 JULY SESSION